IndigoNakamoto/Litecoin-Knowledge-Hub/docs/PROD_LOCAL.md

 CORS_ORIGINS=http://localhost:3000,http://localhost:3001
 ```

-**Note:** The `.env.stage` file is gitignored and should not be committed.
-Each developer should create their own copy from `.env.stage.example`.
+**Note:** The `.env.prod-local` file is gitignored and should not be committed.
+Each developer should create their own copy from `.env.example`.

 ### 2. Ensure Required Environment Variables